stackbit-projects/silvestru-site-f4da8/services.md

           But seriously, how long is a piece of string?
-Each project is different - has different challenges and thus has a different value.
+Each project is different - has different challenges and outcomes and thus has a different value.
+Not only would I rob myself of the chance of making money but also it wouldn't be fair as to **what the solution is worth to you**.

-          Not only would I rob myself of the chance of making money but also it wouldn't be fair to you as to **what the solution is worth to you**.
+          That said if you're comparing copywriters and are looking for a "$50 OFF, ACT NOW!" bargain, I'm not your guy.
         content_align: left
         actions: []
         actions_align: left